loading

 'Chicago Fire' is an unusual American cultivar with narrowly oval, dark green leaves in early and mid-season, turning vivid shades of fiery red before leaf fall in autumn.
-A hardy and robust form, often ‘firing up’ earlier than E. alatus.
-Pink, four-lobed fruit, split to reveal orange seeds in autumn and corky wings on the stems provide winter interest.
+A hardy and robust form, often ‘firing up’ earlier than the species (Euonymu alatus), its pink, four-lobed fruit, which split to reveal orange seeds in autumn provide further interest, while the corky 'wings' on the stems create out-of-season interest.

 How to care for Euonymus alatus Timber Creek: